 Air Navigation Services Finland Oy, Finland > www.ansfinland.fi

-ANS Finland provides air traffic services at 21 airports and air navigation services for the entire airspace in Finland.
+ANS Finland provides air traffic services at 21 regional airports, at Helsinki Airport and provides air navigation services for the entire airspace in Finland

-ANS Finland is a state owned public limited company operating according to business and service needs, financed through revenues from customers.
+ANS Finland is from 1st January 2019 a daughter company in the state owned Traffic Management Finland Group -public limited company operating according to business and service needs, financed through revenues from customers.